-Sour cream banana bread is probably my favorite, but the one I usually end up making (because I don’t always have sour cream) is this old Betty Crocker Cookbook recipe.
+Sour cream banana bread is probably my favorite, but the one I usually end up making (because I don't always have sour cream) is this old Betty Crocker Cookbook recipe from 1972.
 Betty Crocker makes a good benchmark banana bread.

 Betty Crocker Cookbook 1972 Banana Bread